Welcome!

 Hi, my name is Luyu Liu (he/his/him); the pronunciation is “Loo-yu Li-eu” (listen in Google Translate).
-Please feel free to call me Luyu, even if you are my students!
+Please call me Luyu, even if you are my students!
+I lead the EcoTrans Lab at Auburn, and I am actively recruiting PhD and Master’s students, please feel free to send me your CV if you are interested!

-I am a Postdoc Researcher in Transportation at the Department of Civil and Coastal Engineering at the University of Florida.
+I am an Assistant Professor at the Department of Geosciences at Auburn University.
 I received my PhD in Geographic Information Science from the Department of Geography at the Ohio State University.
 I identify myself as a transportation geographer, a mobility data scientist, and a GISer.

 Research Interests